Oswald Mosley: Fascism

 Mosley had found problems with disruption of New Party meetings, and instituted a corps of black-uniformed paramilitary stewards, the Fascist Defence Force, nicknamed "Blackshirts", like the Italian fascist Voluntary Militia for National Security they were emulating.
 The party was frequently involved in violent confrontations and riots, particularly with communist and Jewish groups and especially in London.
 At a large Mosley rally at Olympia on 7 June 1934, his bodyguards' violence caused bad publicity.
 This and the Night of the Long Knives in Germany led to the loss of most of the BUF's mass support.
-Nevertheless, Mosley continued espousing anti-Semitism.
+Nevertheless, Mosley continued espousing antisemitism.
 At one of his New Party meetings in Leicester in April 1935, he said, "For the first time I openly and publicly challenge the Jewish interests of this country, commanding commerce, commanding the Press, commanding the cinema, dominating the City of London, killing industry with their sweat-shops.
 These great interests are not intimidating, and will not intimidate, the Fascist movement of the modern age."
 The party was unable to fight the 1935 general election.

-In October 1936, Mosley and the BUF attempted to march through an area with a high proportion of Jewish residents.
-Violence, since called the Battle of Cable Street, resulted between protesters trying to block the march and police trying to force it through.
-At length Sir Philip Game, the Police Commissioner, disallowed the march from going ahead and the BUF abandoned it.
+In October 1936, Mosley and the BUF tried to march through an East London area with a high proportion of Jewish residents.
+Violence, now called the Battle of Cable Street, resulted between protesters trying to block the march and police trying to force it through.
+Sir Philip Game, the police commissioner, stopped the march from proceeding and the BUF abandoned it.

-Mosley continued to organise marches policed by the Blackshirts, and the government was sufficiently concerned to pass the Public Order Act 1936, which, amongst other things, banned political uniforms and quasi-military style organisations and came into effect on 1 January 1937.
+Mosley continued to organise marches policed by the Blackshirts, and the government was sufficiently concerned to pass the Public Order Act 1936, which came into effect on 1 January 1937 and, amongst other things, banned political uniforms and quasi-military style organisations.
 In the London County Council elections in 1937, the BUF stood in three wards in East London (some former New Party seats), its strongest areas, polling up to a quarter of the vote.
 Mosley made most of the Blackshirt employees redundant, some of whom then defected from the party with William Joyce.

-In October 1937 in Liverpool, he was knocked unconscious by two stones thrown by crowd members after he delivered a fascist salute to 8,000 people from the top of a van in Walton.
+In October 1937 in Liverpool, he was knocked unconscious by two stones thrown by crowd members after he made a fascist salute to 8,000 people from the top of a van in Walton.

-As the European situation moved towards war, the BUF began to nominate Parliamentary by-election candidates and launched campaigns on the theme of "Mind Britain's Business".
+As the European situation moved towards war, the BUF began to nominate parliamentary by-election candidates and launched campaigns on the theme of "Mind Britain's Business".
 Mosley remained popular as late as summer 1939.
-His Britain First rally at the Earls Court Exhibition Hall on 16 July 1939 was the biggest indoor political rally in British history, with a reported 30,000 attendees.
+His "Britain First" rally at the Earls Court Exhibition Hall on 16 July 1939 was the biggest indoor political rally in British history, with a reported 30,000 attendees.

-After the outbreak of war, Mosley led the campaign for a negotiated peace, but after the Fall of France and the commencement of aerial bombardment during the Battle of Britain overall public opinion of him became hostile.
+After the outbreak of war, Mosley led the campaign for a negotiated peace, but after the Fall of France and the start of aerial bombardment during the Battle of Britain overall public opinion of him became hostile.
 In mid-May 1940, he was nearly wounded by an assault.